HeardLibrary/digital-scholarship/script/r/structures.md

 Factors are important when running statistical tests, since they are the means by which numeric data are assigned to groups ("grouping variables") as required by tests like t-test of means, ANOVA, and logistic regression.

 More recently, the use of R has expanded far beyond statistics, so automatically trasforming data into a form that is optimal for statistics is no longer necessarily desirable in every case.
 Another two-dimensional data structure, called a *tibble*, was developed to broaden the use of data frames.
 When data are read into a tibble, there is never a conversion of data types (strings remain strings).
 The rules for column names are also relaxed over traditional data frames.
-For more information about tibbles, see [Chapter 10 of *R for Data Science*](https://r4ds.had.co.nz/tibbles.html) (Chapter 7 in the print version).

 ### Methods for reading CSV data into data frames